foundry-rs/book/src/reference/cast/cast-wallet-new.md

     cast wallet new
     ```

-2. Create a new keypair and save it in `keystore.json`:
+2. Create a new keypair and save it in the `keystore` directory:
     ```sh
-    cast wallet new keystore.json
+    cast wallet new keystore
     ```

 ### SEE ALSO